 What is going through your mind when you are in the water swimming to rescue someone?

 Every second counts, that’s what I always say.
 When I am running for a rescue I always tell myself to go all out.
-I would rather tire myself going for a rescue and get to that person who needs help.
-Once there you must never loose that person, even if you are tired – hold him or her and call for help.
+I would rather tire myself going to a rescue and get to that person who needs help.
+Once there you must never lose that person, even if you are tired you hold him or her and call for help.
 There are people watching on the beach, if you wave your hand they will come.
-Rather get there quicker, I dont think of coming back I think of getting there as quickly as possible.
-Once I have secured the person, someone will come and help if I dont have strength to swim back in, but I trust myself, I am very fit – I always make it there and back.
+Rather get there quicker, I don’t think of coming back I think of getting there as quickly as possible.
+Once I have secured the person, someone will come and help if I don’t have the strength to swim back in, but I trust myself, I am very fit, I always make it there and back.

-My advise to people when they come to swim in the ocean is to always swim where there are lifeguards because a lot of drownings happen when people go swimming in areas where there are no lifeguards.
+My advise to people when they come to swim in the ocean is to always swim where there are lifeguards people drown when they go swimming in areas where there are no lifeguards.